Final report for GW23-251

 Methods:

 To test our hypotheses, we will test each variable on a two-acre scale, comparing these management blocks’ (cover cropped vs. conventional) inputs (monetary, labor, and mechanical).
-We will (1a) measure labor (hours), the number of times flailing and scraping treatments are performed, and the quantity (gal/acre) of herbicide, surfactant, and water used in relation to orchard floor management.
+We will (1a) measure labor ($/acre), the number of times flailing and scraping treatments are performed, and the quantity (mL/acre) of diesel used in relation to flailing orchard floor management.
 To calculate the labor input, we will measure the number of hours that are invested into each management block for orchard floor treatment (herbicide spraying, flailing, scraping, and harvesting).
 To measure flailing and scraping inputs, we will evaluate the number of treatments each management block receives.
 For example, one flailing treatment will be measured by the completion of flailing the entire management block one direction (North-South or East-West).

 To collect and record data, we will use online spreadsheets to enter data, with each farmer having access to their individual spreadsheets.
 Both farming operations will enter their data after the completion of the treatment, with data being a combination of quantitative and qualitative data.
 Both farming groups are technologically equipped and knowledgeable, making online processes smoother for all parties than paper data collection.

 We will evaluate hypothesis (1b) at the end of the data collection period, by analyzing the time spent and costs of each activity, and summarizing our findings and comparisons between the two management strategies (cover cropped vs. conventional).
-We will compare the differences of economic input by management strategy on a two-acre scale, and scale up our data for the final report and website (see Educational Objective 2b) at 2, 5, 10, and 50 acres.
+We will compare the differences of economic input by management strategy on a ten-acre scale (2b).
 Because the two farms will be receiving different seed mixes based on orchard light availability, each seed mix will likely require slightly different management strategies, so this will also be taken into account and recorded.
 The ‘entering-production’ orchard will likely be mowed earlier in the growing season compared to the ‘max-production’ orchard.
 Our hypotheses will be supported if each seed mix type can reduce farmer monetary, labor, and time inputs by statistically significant margins.

 Research Outcomes

 Throughout the research process, we have determined that species selection is quite daunting and complicated.
 Especially given the various conditions of each orchard, the price and availability of native seed, and the ways in which individual species respond to each orchard condition that they ultimately face during the trial process.
-I would recommend for future native cover crop studies, picking a solid core of five cover crop species that have demonstrated their ability to grow in a variety of perennial agriculture systems, and then using functional trait information of other available species, pick the species most likely to do well in the given conditions.
+I would recommend for future native cover crop studies, picking a solid core of five cover crop species that have demonstrated their ability to grow in a variety of perennial agriculture systems, and then using functional trait information of other available species, and pick the species most likely to do well in the given conditions.
 It is especially important to acknowledge management of the perennial agriculture system when picking these species, as phenology and management type and timing play huge roles in cover crop success.
-If there is the ability to split up a seed mix in a 1:3 or 2:5 ratio of annuals to perennials, we have seen that annuals do a good job of suppressing weeds in years one and two, followed by the filling-in and cover domination of orchard floor in years two and three.
+If there is the ability to split up a seed mix in a 1:3 or 2:5 ratio of annuals to perennials, we have seen that annuals do a good job of suppressing weeds in years one and two, followed by the filling-in and perennial cover domination of orchard floor in years two and three.
+There are some exceptions, as some annuals do very well at being distributed by mechanical disturbance, thus still thriving and expanding local range in year 3.
+This can be used to the managers advantage.
+In hindsight, I would also consider adding native perennial grasses to the mix to ensure that non-native grasses to not have the change to invade unoccupied niches in the cover cropped area.
+In orchards with high light availability, perennial grasses had the chance to establish in the early months when mean cover percent was lower, and if they had gotten a foothold, they may have been able to persist.

 Native cover is expensive, but it can also be a long-term solution to many modern agricultural issues that conventional cover crops may not have the ability to overcome.
 Due to the self-sustaining nature of native species, we have found that the likelihood for input cost reduction in orchard floor management could be in the magnitude of thousands of dollars on a multi-acre scale.